A neurodegenerative disease with upper and lower motor neuron dysfunction. Pure motor neuron disease

 Pathophysiology

-- Combined degeneration of Upper Motor Neurons (UMNs) and Lower Motor Neurons (LMNs).
-This is the pathognomonic feature.
+- Neurodegenerative disorder affecting both Upper Motor Neurons (UMN) and Lower Motor Neurons (LMN).

-- LMNs affected: Motor nuclei of the brainstem (CN V, VII, IX, X, XII) and anterior horn cells of the spinal cord.
+- Motor nuclei of brainstem (CN V, IX, X, XII).

 - Focal Onset: